 - Linzer cookies are usually made with ground nuts.
 I streamline my baking process just a bit by using almond flour.
 For the best flavor, make sure that the almond flour you’re using is fresh.

-To give the cookies extra depth, you can also buy toasted almond flour, or lightly-toast the flour yourself.
+To give the cookies extra depth, you can lightly-toast the almond flour.
 (Instructions are in the recipe notes.)